MIDNIGHT ON THE WATER

 Nathan Bishop

-Nathan Bishop is a fiddler, improviser, and teacher based in Philadelphia.
-In addition to playing fiddle, viola, and hardingfele in Midnight on the Water, Nathan plays baroque violin in early music consort La Fiocco and fiddle in his Irish folk trio, Faoileán.
-He is a past artist-in-residence at the Mignolo Arts Center and with JoAnna Mendl Shaw’s Equus Project, where he paired live fiddle with self-composed soundscapes to accompany dance and theater works.
-He founded the bi-weekly Irish seisiún at Flounder Brewing Co. in Hillsborough, NJ.
-In 2022 and 2023, Nathan received consecutive project grants from the Hunterdon County Cultural & Heritage Commission to fund When Waves Collide, the yearly new music and dance collaborative festival that he co-founded alongside Jess Michal.
-In 2023, he was awarded two grants from the Hardanger Fiddle Association of America to study hardingfele with Dan Trueman of Princeton University.
-In 2023, Faoileán released their first album, Far Hills, which has received over 250,000 listens across streaming platforms.
-He has presented workshops on playing and teaching the fiddle at the University of New Hampshire and NJASTA and regularly teaches at Folk College and the Ashokan Center.
-He studied fiddle with Cleek Schrey and plays on the 46th Håkedal hardanger d’amore.
+Nathan is a fiddler, improviser, and teacher based in Philadelphia.
+In addition to playing violin, viola, and hardanger d'amore in Midnight on the Water, he also plays fiddle in his manic/depressive folk trio Faoileán and his experimental Irish trad duo the Given Note, and baroque violin in La Fiocco.
+He has music directed for Mariner Theatrical and JoAnna Mendl Shaw’s the Equus Project, and was artist-in-residence at the Mignolo Arts Center, pairing live fiddle with self-composed soundscapes to accompany dance and theater works.
+His dedication to reconnecting modern movement with live sound led him to co-found the new music and dance festival When Waves Collide and to regularly co-host free movement/sound jams in NYC and Philadelphia.
+Far Hills, his first album with Faoileán, has received over 750k listens across streaming platforms.
+He has presented workshops on playing and teaching the fiddle at the University of New Hampshire and NJASTA, and often teaches at Folk College and the Ashokan Center.
+A Rutgers University’s Mason Gross School of the Arts graduate, he studied fiddle with Cleek Schrey and plays on the 46th Håkedal hardanger d’amore.

 Tom Krumm